 - Ability to grow your business.

-- Makes it possible to distribute profits to shareholders without any difficulty.
+- Make it possible to distribute profits to shareholders without any difficulty.

 Did you know that most small businesses in a country like Uganda collapse because they fail to keep records?
-If you didn’t know, read about this revelation of a businessman who collapsed because he was unable to consider bookkeeping vital.
+If you were not aware, read about this revelation of a businessman who collapsed because he couldn’t consider bookkeeping vital.
 The business collapsed in a limited timeframe because the owner didn’t keep business records.

 You cannot monitor the progress of your business without records.
 How will you know?
 You will never know whether you’re improving or collapsing.
-It’s only possible with recorded evidence because they will show you whether your business is growing, which items sell, and what changes you need to make.
+It’s only possible with evidence because they will show you whether your business is growing, which items sell, and what changes you need to make.
 You can quickly reflect on your current business position.
-By so doing, you get to know your strengths and weaknesses to increase the likelihood of your business success.
+You get to know your strengths and weaknesses to increase the likelihood of your business success.

-When you keep records, you can easily track the sources of your income or receipts.
+You can easily track your income sources or receipts when you keep records.
 In business, you will get money from several sources.
-And it’s only the records you keep that can help you identify these sources.
+And it’s only the records you maintain that can help you identify these sources.
 This information is helpful for you to separate business from non-business receipts and taxable from nontaxable income.

 By keeping a record of your payments with receipts, you make it easier to know them.
-Unless you put in place a system of tracking your deductible expenses, you’ll forget them.
-Remember that this is important because it will not only help you prepare your tax returns but also manage your costs.
+Unless you establish a system for tracking deductible expenses, you’ll forget them.
+Remember that this is important because it will help you prepare your tax returns and manage costs.

-In Uganda, every year, businesses project their income tax liability so that they make estimated tax payments.
-Estimated tax is an annual advance payment of tax returns based on the amount of income your business earned and the amount of estimated tax liability incurred as a result.
+Every year in Uganda, businesses project their income tax liability so that they make estimated tax payments.
+Estimated tax is an annual advance payment of tax returns based on the income your business earned and the estimated tax liability incurred.
 For instance, if you project your business to make an annual profit of 1,000 USD (UGX 3,750,000), 30% of that will be 300 USD (UGX 1,125,000).

-In Uganda, companies are required to submit provisional tax returns (indicating estimated tax payable) within the first six months from the beginning of their accounting period (i.e. July to December of every year).
+In Uganda, companies must submit provisional tax returns (indicating estimated tax payable) within the first six months from the beginning of their accounting period (i.e. July to December of every year).
 This estimated tax is payable in two instalments as follows:-

-1st Installment: by the end of the sixth month from the beginning of the accounting period.
+1st Installment – tax payable by the end of the sixth from the beginning month of the accounting period

-For you to provide a realistic projection of your estimated tax, you need to have proper records or else, you risk paying more or less.
-And if you spend less than you should, you risk getting into penalties.
-Many times, people who don’t keep business records get unrealistic tax assessments and they complain a lot to the revenue authority.
+You must maintain proper records to provide a realistic projection of your estimated tax; otherwise, you risk paying more or less.
+And if you spend less than you should, you risk getting penalised.
+People who don’t keep business records get unrealistic tax assessments and complain to the revenue authority.
 The solution to that is to maintain proper records of your business.

 You need to have proper records to be able to prepare financial statements.
 These include profit and loss statements, cash flow statements and balance sheets.
 Financial statements are helpful to you in the following ways:

 - First, they offer you evidence of the financial health of your business.
-By just looking at them, you can quickly know whether your business is growing or not and many others.
+By looking at the records, you can quickly know whether your business is growing or not and many others.

 - Secondly, financial statements help you to decide on important issues related to the strategies and operations.

-- Last but not least, they form a foundation for your income tax returns.
+- Lastly, they form a foundation for your income tax returns.